z0on/2bRAD_denovo/2bRAD_README.txt

 # listing all bam filenames
 ls *bam >bams

 # Note: PCA and Admixture are not supposed to be run on data that contain clones (or genotyping replicates); manually remove them from bams list.
+If you want to detect clones, however, do keep the replicates and analyse identity-by-state (IBS) matrix (explained below)

 # Generating genotype likelihoods from highly confident (non-sequencing-error) SNPs

 # F I L T E R S :
 # (ALWAYS record your filter settings and explore different combinations to confirm that results are robust. )
 # Suggested filters :
-# -minMapQ 30 only highly unique mappings
+# -minMapQ 30 : only highly unique mappings
-# -minQ 30 only highly confident base calls
+# -minQ 30 : only highly confident base calls
-# -minInd 50 the site must be genotyped in at least 50 individuals (note: set this to at least 80% of your total number of your individuals)
+# -minInd 50 : the site must be genotyped in at least 50 individuals (note: set this to at least 80% of your total number of your individuals)
-# -snp_pval 1e-5 high confidence that the SNP is not just sequencing error
+# -snp_pval 1e-5 : high confidence that the SNP is not just sequencing error
-# -minMaf 0.05 only common SNPs, with allele frequency 0.05 or more.
+# -minMaf 0.05 : only common SNPs, with allele frequency 0.05 or more.
 # Note: the last two filters are very efficient against sequencing errors but introduce bias against true rare alleles.
 It is OK (and even desirable) - UNLESS we want to do AFS analysis.
 We will generate data for AFS analysis in the next part.
+# also adding  filters against very badly non-HWE sites (such as, all calls are heterozygotes => lumped paralog situation) and sites with really bad strand bias:
 FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 30 -minQ 30 -minInd 50 -snp_pval 1e-5 -minMaf 0.05 -dosnpstat 1 -doHWE 1 -hwe_pval 1e-5 -sb_pval 1e-5"

 # T O   D O :